nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `exit`

-### Favourite a person: `favourite`
+### Favourite a client: `favourite`

-Favourites the specified client from the application represented by a star as show below.
-The user (real estate agent) will be able to view the more compact list of favorited clients in a new window called the Favourites window.
+Favourites the specified client in the RealEstatePro represented by a star as show below.
+The user (real estate agent) will be able to view a more compact list of favourited clients in a new window called Favourites window.

 ![images/Favouritestar.png](images/Favouritestar.png)

 Format: `favourite INDEX`

-- Favourites the person at the specified `INDEX`.
+- Favourites the client at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed client list.
 - The index **must be a positive integer** 1, 2, 3, …

 ### Open Favourites window:

-Opens a new window that displays compacted list of clients that have been favourited.
+Opens a new window that displays the compacted list of clients that have been favourited.

 #### By Command: `fw`